edhlee/FLPedBrain/README.md

 There are two implementations of the FL algorithm.
 The first performs client-side training on dedicated devices (GPUs) - 1 client (hospital site) per device.
 The other performs all client-side training in 1 device.
 Use the latter if GPU memory can fit all 16 sites' training graphs.

+Note: For our current real-time FL project with hospitals (not simulated), please contact me directly.

 More details (with organized data) to come shortly!

 ## Description